wsrn829/ThriveTogetherRefactor/journals/Sarina_wu.md

 - Another solution is to optimize my code.
 Last year, Amanda and I tried to implement Reudx refactor before deployment in order to reduce database interactions, but Sam told us there's little change in cost after they had done the same.

 - At least I've started thinking about solving "real-world" problem, i.e. saving money, now.
-Much better than when being asked what kind of real-world problem I've faced and how I've solved them, I'd tend to say that actually I never encountered any real-world problem as an engineer...
+Much better than when being asked what kind of real-world problems I've faced and how I've solved them, I'd tend to say that actually I never encountered any real-world problem as an engineer...

+- I was able to create a new row in the users table in the database after signing in, which means my frontend-backend-database system is at least connected in some way, but I don't think authentication is working properly.
+Tanner had said that he watched the authentication tutorial video at least eight times, which was of little help (?).
+My priority rn again becomes understanding what is going on with auth.

+-